qoretechnologies/qorus-vscode/README.md

 It is a perfect tool for creating no-code solutions for the Qorus Integration Engine.
 The Qorus Developer Tools allow to create building blocks that can be reused later and setup an initial configuration for them.

-## Version 3.6.5 overview - What's new:

-- Fixed a bug where deploying an FSM would not deploy Class dependencies

 ## Version 3.6.4 overview - What's new:

 - Fixed Pipeline & FSM provider fields & unnecessary draft saving issue
+- Fixed a bug where deploying an FSM would not deploy Class dependencies
+- Fixed a bug where FSM drafts would be saved without any changes when editing FSMs

 ## Version 3.6.3 overview - What's new: